ynot3363/power-automate-extensions/README.md

 ## Features

+- compareObjects: Compares two objects and returns any differences between them.
 - createMapFromArray: Creates a map (key/value pair object) from an array of objects based on a specified nested property.
 - diffArrays: Compares two arrays and returns items unique to each.
 - extractZipFiles: Extracts files from a Base64-encoded ZIP file and returns each file’s name, content type, and content.